 Summary

 Network security is essential for any business or organization looking to protect its assets against external threats.
-The physical components involve hardware installation, while logical components consist of policies and procedures related to managing user access rights appropriately across all organizational levels.
+The physical components involve hardware installation, while logical components consist of policies and procedures for appropriately managing user access rights across all organizational levels.

 Implementing robust network security protocols helps mitigate risks associated with cybercrime activities such as data theft or hacking attempts by unauthorized personnel.
 With these measures in place, businesses can rest assured knowing their networks are protected against malicious attacks now – and into the future!